commandops/commandops.github.io/posts/lua-scoring-example.md

 ScenEdit_SetScore(side, currentScore, unit.name.. " ("..unit.classname.."
 Sub Type: "..unit.subtype.." ) Destroyed - Points:  "..points)
 ```

-Here is another example, smaller scenario with less units to worry about (no ships or subs).
+Here is another example (Scenario: 1,2 52), smaller scenario with less units to worry about (no ships or subs).
 This is the Blue side points for losing units:

 ```